triton-inference-server/server/docs/model_configuration.rst

   batching, the initial batch dimension must be variable-size for all inputs and outputs.

+* :ref:`PyTorch TorchScript <section-pytorch-models>` models have an optional output configuration in the model configuration file to support cases where there are variable number and/or datatypes of output.
+Both the input and outputs in the configuration must follow a specific naming convention i.e.
+  "\<name\>__\<index\>".
+Where <index> is the index of the corresponding input or output.
+If the model supports variable size input tensors, their dimensions in the configuration must be -1 for all variable-size inputs and outputs.

 When using -\\-strict-model-config=false you can see the model configuration that was generated for a model by using the :ref:`Status API <section-api-status>`.